0x2c4/quiz-game/README.md

 You can update the question list by updating the ```data.py``` file.
 The question data is a list, that holds multiple dictionaries inside of it.
 New questions can be downloaded from ```https://opentdb.com``` using the API section.
-Generate a new set of questions.
+Generate a new set of questions (there is no API connector is this app)

 Where the 'text' key will hows the question, and the 'answer' key will hold the correct answer.